-Deferred tax relating to items recognized outside the Statement of Profit and Loss is recognized outside the Statement of Profit and Loss (either in other comprehensive income or in equity).
-Deferred tax items are recognized in correlation to the underlying transaction either in other comprehensive income or directly in equity.
+enacted or substantij to items recognized outside the Statement of Profit and Loss is recognized outside ofit and Loss (either in other comprehensive income or in equity).
+Deferred tax items Deferred tax relatingrelation to the underlying transaction either in other comprehensive income or directly the Statement of Pri are recognized in co in equity.